 Collaborations of The Riverside County Film Commission

-They can help you with all of your local production needs, from obtaining permits in all county jurisdictions to locating venues.
+They can help you with local production needs, from obtaining permits in all county jurisdictions to locating venues.
 With some regions just 45 minutes from downtown Los Angeles, Riverside County is conveniently placed east of LA, in the opposite direction of work traffic.

 IE Film Services and RCFC

-Inland Empire Film Services and Riverside County are working together as the Film Permit Liaisons.
+Inland Empire Film Services and Riverside County work together as Film Permit Liaisons.
 If you’re interested in shooting a movie in unincorporated Riverside County, California, call Inland Empire Film Services for further details.